body-builder/jsass/README.md

 ### Use JavaScript functions directly in your Sass code

-Since node-sass v3.0.0, the `functions` option makes it possible to pass an Object of JS functions that may be invoked by the sass files being compiled (check `node-sass` docs [here](https://github.com/sass/node-sass#functions--v300---experimental) for more information).
+Since Node Sass v3.0.0, and Dart Sass v1.0.0-beta.5.1 the `functions` option makes it possible to pass an Object of JS functions that may be invoked by the sass files being compiled (check [Node Sass docs](https://github.com/sass/node-sass#functions--v300---experimental) or [Dart Sass docs](https://sass-lang.com/documentation/js-api#functions) for more information).

-This gives the developers unlimited possibilities for processing Sass data during build-time, but since the connected JS functions receive their parameters and must return their return values in node-sass's own data types, this makes a bit more difficult to just use this feature *out-of-the-box*.
+This gives the developers unlimited possibilities for processing Sass data during build-time, but since the connected JS functions receive their parameters and must return their return values in Sass's own data types, this makes a bit more difficult to just use this feature *out-of-the-box*.

-This package contains a class (JSFunctionsToSass), which acts like a middleware between node-sass and the connected JS function.
-It converts the received node-sass type arguments to their JS equivalents, and applies them as pure JavaScript types to the connected JS function.
-When the function returned what it has to be, JSFunctionsToSass converts the returned JS value back to its node-sass equivalent, and passes back to node-sass.
+This package contains a class (JSFunctionsToSass), which acts like a middleware between Sass and the connected JS function.
+It converts the received Sass type arguments to their JS equivalents, and applies them as pure JavaScript types to the connected JS function.
+When the function returned what it has to be, JSFunctionsToSass converts the returned JS value back to its Sass equivalent, and passes back to Sass.
 So simple.

 Both **sync** and **async** functions are supported.